List of Kare Kano characters: Ryoko

 Soichiro's abusive mother.
 In junior high, she was sexually and physically abused by her stepfather, emotionally scarring her for life.
 She is a gold digger who chases Reiji for money.
-She successfully seduces him and she gets pregnant with his baby.
-Thanks to her, Reiji was constantly beat up by her ex-boyfriend.
-She demands high amounts of money for child support, but Reiji soon realizes that she is abusive and they lose contact.
-She often would beat and starve Soichiro as a child, even stabbing him at one point.
+After causing a misunderstanding that gets Reiji beaten badly by her gangster boyfriend and his crew, she successfully seduces a battered Reiji resulting in a single moment of intimacy.
+She gets pregnant Months later sends Reiji a pictures claiming he is Reiji’s baby.
+She demands high amounts of money for child support, but Reiji soon realizes that she is abusive to the child and they lose contact.
+She often would beat and starve Soichiro as a child, even stabbing him at one point and leaving him for dead.
 Children would call him a monster due to his bruises.
 She eventually abandons him, and works at a bar.
 While watching television, she learns that Soichiro won a national kendo tournament, and tells her employees that he was taken away from her as a baby.
 She stalks Soichiro, hoping to cash in.
 He eventually refuses, and she ambushes him outside of school numerous times, making Yukino jealous.
 Thanks to his friends, he gets away.
 Going home from cram school, he encounters her, and she tries to hit him with her purse covered in jewels.
 Shizune appears in the nick of time and blocks him, telling her to go.
 Ryoko appears one last time trying to meet Soichiro and Reiji, and Reiji threatens to kill her, but she is saved by Soichiro.